Aerys II Targaryen

 - See also: War of the Usurper

 Some time afterward, Prince Rhaegar disappeared with Lyanna, apparently having kidnapped her.
-Her eldest brother Brandon rode to King's Landing with several friends.
-Arriving at the Red Keep, Brandon roared for Rhaegar to "come out and die."
-As it turned out, Rhaegar was not present -- but Aerys was.
+Her eldest brother Brandon rode to King's Landing with several friends when word of his sister's disappearance reached him and upon arriving at the Red Keep, Brandon roared for Rhaegar to "come out and die."
+As it turned out, Rhaegar was not present – but Aerys was.
 The king had Brandon and his companions arrested on charges of conspiring against the life of the crown prince, demanding that their fathers present themselves at court to answer for their sons' crimes.
 When they did so, Aerys had them all executed without trial.
 Lord Rickard Stark was burned alive by wildfire as Brandon watched, strapped into a torture device that caused him to strangle himself in his struggles to save his father.
-His paranoia still unsatisfied, the king ordered Lord Jon Arryn to send him the heads of his two wards, Eddard Stark and Lyanna's fiance Robert Baratheon, both of whom he believed to be guilty of participating in the "conspiracy" on account of their ties with the Stark family.
+His paranoia still unsatisfied, the king ordered Lord Jon Arryn to send him the heads of his two wards, Eddard Stark and Lyanna's fiance Robert Baratheon, both of whom he believed to be guilty of participating in the "conspiracy" on account of their ties with House Stark.
 Arryn refused, and the king's brutal acts triggered a chain of events that would become known as the War of the Usurper to Targaryen loyalists and Robert's Rebellion to those who fought on the other side.
 House Arryn, House Stark, House Baratheon and House Tully all rebelled against the Iron Throne, uniting behind the claim of Robert Baratheon, who was descended from royal blood through his grandmother Rhaelle Targaryen, the king's aunt.

 Aerys' Hand at the start of the rebellion was still Owen Merryweather, but he was quickly replaced for his failure to act to contain the unrest in its early stages.
-Aerys next turned to Lord Jon Connington, a close friend of Rhaegar's, but he lost to rebel forces at Stoney Sept in the Battle of the Bells and was replaced by Lord Qarlton Chelsted.
-By this point the king was becoming fearful of a rebel victory, and hatched a plan to gain a final revenge against his enemies in the event that they took the capital.
+Aerys next turned to Lord Jon Connington, a close friend of Rhaegar's, who promised him to deliver Robert's head.
+However, Connington lost to rebel forces at Stoney Sept in the Battle of the Bells and was exiled by Aerys because of it.
+As his new Hand, Aerys chose Lord Qarlton Chelsted.
+By this point, the king was becoming fearful of a rebel victory, and hatched the The Wildfire Plot, a plan to gain a final revenge against his enemies in the event that they took the capital.
 He ordered pyromancers to create a massive reserve of wildfire and secrete it around King's Landing, plotting to burn down the entire city and kill all its half a million inhabitants rather than allow Robert to have it intact.
-Upon discovering the plot, Lord Chelsted confronted Aerys and, when he realized the king could not be dissuaded, resigned his positon in disgust, flinging his chain of office at the king's feet.
+Upon discovering the plot, Lord Chelsted confronted Aerys and, when he realized the king could not be dissuaded, resigned his position in disgust, flinging his chain of office at the king's feet.
 Aerys had him burned alive.
 The Alchemists' Guild had enjoyed royal favor ever since the Defiance of Duskendale owing to the king's obsession with wildfire, and Aerys appointed the head of the guild, Rossart, his final Hand.

 After the Battle of the Trident, in which Prince Rhaegar was slain and the royal army defeated, a rebel victory was all but certain.
 Aerys sent Queen Rhaella (then newly pregnant with Princess Daenerys) and Prince Viserys to Dragonstone to escape the coming Sack of King's Landing.
 However, he kept Princess Elia and her young children Rhaenys and Aegon with him at the Red Keep, believing they were necessary as hostages to ensure the loyalty of House Martell and Dorne.
 This decision would ultimately lead to their brutal deaths at the hands of Ser Amory Lorch and Ser Gregor Clegane.